EmmaOyetey/raven/README.md

 ## A Directory of Social Purpose Organisations providing services for Young People

 ### Overview
 Raven is a full-stack application built to enable users to search through social purpose organisations based on the kind of support they offer to young people.
-Uses can review and add orgnisation profiles and ratings view ratings.
-This project showcases my ability to build a full-stack application with a relational database backend and a responsive, interactive frontend.
+Users can review and add orgnisation profiles and ratings.
+This project demostartes my ability to build a full-stack application with a relational database backend and a responsive, interactive frontend.
 Using modern technologies and best practices to ensure the codebase is maintainable, scalable, and ready for future enhancements.

+With a background in working within charitable organisations and a passion for supporting young people, I have observed the challenges that educators and thier communitites face in finding organisations that can adequately support their needs.
+Despite the numerous organisations offering support, the quality and impact of these services vary greatly.
+Raven was inspired by the need to make these services more accessible and to provide transparency regarding the quality and impact of the support they offer.
+This project aims to bridge the gap between organisations and those seeking assistance, providing the opportunity to easily find and connect with the resources they need.

 ### Technologies Used